Thursday 12 September 2024

 Nothing beats the smell of fresh bread in the morning.

-Last night, I made the dough and placed it in the fridge for the final proof.
+Last night, I made the dough and left it the fridge for the final proof.

-I got out of bed at around 7:30 this morning to do the baking but Mum sent me on an errand.
-Before I headed out, I removed the pan (with the already shaped dough) from the fridge and set it on the dining table to thaw.
+Up at 7:30 this morning to bake bread but Mum sent me on an errand.
+Before I headed out, I removed the dough from the fridge and set it on the dining table to thaw.

 Shoved the pan inside a pre-heated 200 degrees C oven at around 8:30AM.